 If the data used in the analysis is incomplete or inaccurate, the results can mislead decision-makers, resulting in poor choices that do not reflect true project viability.

-In conclusion, while cost-benefit analysis is a valuable tool for decision-making in business and public policy, it is essential to recognize its limitations and ensure that it is applied thoughtfully to capture a comprehensive view of potential impacts.
+While cost-benefit analysis is a valuable tool for decision-making in business and public policy, it is essential to recognize its limitations and ensure that it is applied thoughtfully to capture a comprehensive view of potential impacts.

 Unlocking Cost Savings: Why SpendEdge is Your Go-To Partner for Cost Benefit Analysis